 Follow the Peru Creek Trailhead directions to the turnoff at 2.1 miles for Chihuahua Gulch Road 263.
 If you have 4WD with good clearance, you may continue north on the road, otherwise, you may as well park in the vicinity of the turnoff.
 We found the road in mid-July to have numerous potholes and muddy spots.
 The road heads generally north, gaining about 500 feet in elevation to where the Chihuahua Basin levels out for a while.
 At Pt.
 10,841 the road crosses to the west side of the creek and continues north, skirting the marsh and willows and staying just inside the trees.
 There's a possible campsite just before this first creek crossing.
 Then the road crosses abruptly back to the east side of the creek.
 It continues north skirting the edge of forest and comes to an end at 1.9 miles from the Peru Creek road at what the Forest Service describes as an old "buck and rail" fence.
 We think that's at an intersections at 11,155 ft., just by a pair of ponds.
 The right fork heads up into Ruby Basin, on the north flank of Cooper and Ruby Mtn.
 The left fork continues more as a trail to Chihuahua Lake at 12,180 ft.
 This lake is unnamed on the USGS map.
 Coordinates for the intersection are: N 39° 37' 09.25" W 105° 50' 23.04".
-If using 4WD, you must park in the vicinity.
+If using 4WD, we think you must now you must park in the vicinity.
+However, it may be possible to keep driving a little farther to what is certainly the end of the road at 11,240 ft.
+See coordinates in the trailhead description.
 Continue walking north up the road/trail, then depart the road on the left at these coordinates: N 39° 37' 20.39" W 105° 50' 24.55".
 Work your way in a northerly direction uphill through open forest, then make a turn to the west to cross a more open slope of tundra and boulders.
 Cross the slope walking generally west to reach a bench-like area of open tundra and willows.
 You should come out on the north side of the middle SE ridge of Lewanee.

 At about 12,000 ft., gain the ridge and begin following it upward.
 The next 400 feet of ridge offers some real entertainment with some Class 2+ scrambling on tilted slabs of rock and great blocks to work around, up or over.
 Some may feel this reaches brief Class 3 scrambling in places.
 At one point, just on the north side of the ridge crest, we followed a ramp-like fissure for some distance.
 The going was steep, but it never feels too exposed and offers a great opportunity for some dynamic photos.
 At about 12,400 ft., the sharp ridge moderates and gives way to a wider, tundra-covered ridge with large blocks of rock to work around.
 Watch for some nice displays of Old-Man-On-the-Mountain and some primrose.
 The remaining Class 2 ridge continues on mostly tundra until a couple hundred feet below the summit where it turns to broken rubble/talus.
 When we climbed this in mid-July, the summit was still capped by a large snowbank that presented a steeper face we had to kick-step up and over.
 Ice axe was handy for this short section.